barucomx/barucomx/README.md

 ---

+### 🗞️ K'aay Foni — Automated Content Generation System *(freelance engagement)*
+*Currently in production at a media outlet.*

+*(K'aay = "song/chant" in Maya · Foni = "voice" in Greek)*

+Automated WordPress content pipeline that preserves and replicates a publication's original voice and writing style.
+Not just content generation — style-faithful content generation.

+**How it works:**
+- Ingests content from multiple RSS sources; SQLite deduplication prevents reprocessing
+- Analyzes writing samples to extract linguistic patterns, tone, structure, and vocabulary
+- Generates new articles via Claude 3.7 (AWS Bedrock) that are stylistically indistinguishable from the original author
+- Automatically enriches output with SEO metadata, keywords, and descriptions
+- Publishes directly to WordPress via REST API or saves as Markdown

+**Stack:** Python · AWS Bedrock · Claude 3.7 · Feedparser · WordPress REST API · SQLite · Markdown

+---

 ### 🧾 RexFort *(freelance engagement)*
 Full-stack SaaS compliance platform for Mexico's Art.
 30-B CFF (SAT Reforma 2026).
 Cryptographic chain of custody via SHA-256 + S3 Object Lock (COMPLIANCE mode, 5-year retention).
 100K records ingested in ~2s of processing time.
 The only solution that notifies clients in real time when and how the SAT queries their data.